alephnode/alephnode/src/pages/02-record-graphql.md

 - _graphql_, as apollo-server-lambda relies on it, and
 - _prisma-binding_, the bindings for the backend service I'm using.

-Alright, now onto building out our configs.

-For reference, this is what the finished directory structure will look like:
+Now's a good time to provide a high-level overview of what the finished directory structure will look like:

 ```
 .
-├── README.md
 ├── database
 │   ├── datamodel.prisma
 │   └── prisma.yml